javadbat/jb-validation/README.md

 standard validation module that enables you to implement high interactive validation web-components and framework components with zero effort.

-- modular so it can be used anywhere.
+- Modular so it can be used anywhere.
-- support regex & custom validation function.
+- Support regex & custom validation function.
-- reactive and customizable.
+- Reactive and customizable.
-- support async validations.
+- Support async validations.
-- fast & reliable
+- Fast & reliable
-- integrate with [jb-form](https://github.com/javadbat/jb-form) to make zero config form with highly customizable validation methods
+- Integrate with [jb-form](https://github.com/javadbat/jb-form) to make zero
+- Config form with highly customizable validation methods

 ## installation